I want to pay tribute to the strong women in my family who experienced breast cancer.

 Grandma found a lump in her breast between her 3rd and 4th child.
 It was the 1930’s and she was pre-menopausal.
 I know that the now outdated Halsted procedure was used.
 At that time, surgical intervention meant removing the breast, the lump nodes in the axilla area and also the chest wall muscle.
 I am not sure about chemotherapy used back then.
 They might have used nitrogen mustard which was very harsh.
 I can't imagine how she handled it all.
 Her own mother helped, also two sisters.
 It must have been so difficult for her and resources for women with cancer were few.

 She had my Uncle Bob, at age 39, after her surgery.
 A couple of years later she discovered another growth and had the other breast removed.
 She did recover although mom said she often tired easily and never looked very healthy.
 All the photos I have after that time, show dark circles under her eyes.
 She just kept going because she had a family to care for.
 I don't think complaining was ever an option.
 Her sister, Edna, also had bilateral mastectomies from breast cancer in the 1950’’s.
-She survived those to die of ovarian cancer.
+She survived those to die of ovarian cancer in her 60's.

 My own mom, Dorothy, found a lump in her breast in 1960, just one year after we had moved from Michigan to Georgia.
 She was only 40.
 I was seven but remember Dad’s Mom coming down to help care for my brother and I. With Grandma there, dad could work and mom could recover.